 Each of us has a unique set of chemical blueprints affecting how our body looks and functions.
 These blueprints are contained in our DNA (deoxyribonucleic acid), long, spiral-shaped molecules found inside every cell.
 DNA carries the codes for genetic information and is made of linked subunits called nucleotides.
-Each nucleotide contains a phosphate molecule, a sugar molecule (deoxyribose), and one of four coding molecules called bases (adenine, guanine, cytosine, or thymine).
-The sequence of these four bases determines the genetic code.
+Each nucleotide contains a phosphate molecule, a sugar molecule (deoxyribose), and one of four so-called "coding" molecules called bases (adenine, guanine, cytosine, or thymidine).
+The sequence of these four bases determines each genetic code.

-Genes are found in specific segments along the length of human DNA, neatly packaged within structures called chromosomes.
+Along the segments of our DNA, genes are neatly packaged within structures called chromosomes.
 Every human cell contains 46 chromosomes, arranged as 23 pairs (called autosomes), with one member of each pair inherited from each parent at the time of conception.
 After conception, the chromosomes duplicate again and again to pass on the same genetic information to each new cell in the developing child.
-Twenty two autosomes are the same in males and females.
+Twenty-two autosomes are the same in males and females.
 In addition, females have two X chromosomes and males have one X and one Y chromosome.
 The X and the Y are known as sex chromosomes.

 Human chromosomes are large enough to be seen with a high-powered microscope, and the 23 pairs can be identified according to differences in their size, shape, and the way they pick up special laboratory dyes.

-Genetic problems can happen for many reasons.
-Sometimes, a mistake occurs during cell division, causing an error in the chromosome number either before or shortly after conception.
-The developing embryo then grows from cells that have either too many chromosomes or too few.
+When a mistake occurs during cell division, it can cause an error in the number of chromosomes a person has.
+The developing embryo then grows from cells that have either too many chromosomes or not enough.

-Trisomy 18 syndrome affects 1 out of every 3,000 newborns.
+Trisomy 18 affects 1 out of every 7,500 births.
 Children with this syndrome have a low birth weight and a small head, mouth, and jaw.
-Their hands typically form closed fists with abnormal finger positioning.
+Their hands typically form clenched fists with fingers that overlap.
 They also might have malformations involving the hips and feet, heart and kidney problems, and intellectual disability (also called mental retardation).
-Only about 5% of these children live longer than 1 year.
+Only about 5% of these children are expected to live longer than 1 year.

-Trisomy 13 syndrome affects 1 out of every 5,000 newborns.
-This syndrome causes cleft lip, flexed fingers with extra digits, hemangiomas (blood vessel malformations) of the face and neck, and many different structural abnormalities of the skull and face.
-It can also cause malformations of the ribs, heart, abdominal organs, and sex organs.
+Trisomy 13 affects 1 out of every 15,000 to 25,000 births.
+Children with this condition often have cleft lip and palate, extra fingers or toes, foot abnormalities, and many different structural abnormalities of the skull and face.
+This condition also can cause malformations of the ribs, heart, abdominal organs, and sex organs.
 Long-term survival is unlikely but possible.